OZmanSuliman/Algorithms_prep/README.md

 # Algorithms Interviews preparation

-I collected These videos from NeetCode Channel.
-I find out these some of the most useful resources to give boost for the Algorithms Interviews and after watching these videos it will make every Algorithms Interview feels easy.
+Welcome to the NeetCode video collection!
+These videos have been handpicked and sourced from the NeetCode Channel, providing some of the most helpful resources for algorithmic interview preparation.
+After watching these videos, you will be equipped with the knowledge and skills to tackle even the toughest algorithmic questions.

-the code in the videos written in Python.
-You can find Swift code in this repository.
+The videos are presented in Python, but don't worry if that's not your preferred language.
+The corresponding Swift code can be found in this repository, so you can follow along regardless of your preferred programming language.

 | Problem | Rate | Video Link |